Mutual Coupling in Continuous Aperture Arrays: Physical Modeling and Beamforming Design: Extension to Spatially Discrete Arrays

 Assuming a slowly changing current profile $a_{\mathrm{t}}(\mathbf{s})$ over the reference surface $\mathcal{S}_{\mathrm{d}}$ and a small aperture for each antenna element, the radiation mutual coupling matrix can be approximated as

-Based on the analysis in \textbf{Proposition \ref{proposition_null}}, a half-wavelength spacing cannot null the mutual coupling for polarized antennas; $i.e.,$ $c_{\mathrm{rad}}(\Delta \mathbf{p}_{nm}) \neq 0$ for $\Delta \mathbf{p}_{nm} = \pi/2$.
-This is in contrast with the case of ideal isotropic antennas, which are widely assumed in the literature.
+Based on the analysis in \textbf{Proposition \ref{proposition_null}}, a half-wavelength spacing cannot null the mutual coupling for polarized antennas, i.e., $c_{\mathrm{rad}}(\Delta \mathbf{p}_{nm}) \neq 0$ for $\|\Delta \mathbf{p}_{nm}\| = \lambda/2$.
+This is in contrast with the case of ideal isotropic antennas that are widely assumed in the literature.

+The above SPDA model captures several practical finite-array effects, including finite aperture, finite element area, finite inter-element spacing, and element current profiles.
+At the same time, it remains a reduced analytical model rather than a geometry-specific full-wave representation of a particular antenna implementation.
+In particular, effects associated with detailed element shape, feeding structure, and matching networks are not explicitly modeled here.
+Instead, the model provides a general framework for understanding the fundamental mutual coupling effects in practical arrays and can be used to guide the design of array geometries and element current profiles to mitigate coupling.